NordPool/public-intraday-api-example/README.md

 In **WebSocketConnector.java** please note the configuration of maxTextMessageSize and maxByteMessageSize.
 Some messages may be quite large.

-The example uses ports 8083/443(secured) for establishing the web socket connection with **Middleware** web service and ports 80/443(secured) for establishing web socket connection with **PMD UI** web service.
+The example uses ports 8083/443(secured) for establishing the web socket connection with **Middleware** web service and ports 80/443(secured) for establishing web socket connection with **PMD** web service.
 If the example doesn't connect to the API, check that the above ports has been opened from your firewall.

 ## Questions, comments and error reporting ##